Tell me more ×

 The timeframe appears to be 1826-1858 and the two endpoints are Germany/environs to probably Boston.

 I have spent some time last year (pre-genealogy.se) at The American Antiquarian Society in Worcester, MA and with google, americanancesors.com, Ellis Island (before realizing timeframe was wrong) websites.
-Recently I've searched a wider range of sites due to help from the answers to this question - but still have quite alot to do wrt some of the suggestions already mentioned in answers below and in what-details-do-i-need-to-know-about-an-ancestor-before-i-try-to-uncover-the-shi.
+Recently I've searched a wider range of sites due to help from the answers to this question - but still have quite a lot to do wrt some of the suggestions already mentioned in answers below and in What details are needed about ancestor to uncover ship they immigrated to America on?.
 The wide time frame, wide geographic area, and name variants make for a lot to go through.
 I'd appreciate suggestions on how to find the 'known' to help me narrow down the search.

 What else should I research prior to looking for ship?
 What else can I research to find the ship?

-@GeneJ - excellent point.
+• @GeneJ - excellent point.
 I didn't realize they wouldn't be applicable.
 At the time I just knew they had immigration records.
-I thought www.ellisisland.org had all NYC records not just literally from the island itself. – Duncan Nov 26 '12 at 17:27
+I thought www.ellisisland.org had all NYC records not just literally from the island itself.

-@GeneJ - at moment I don't have it.
+• @GeneJ - at moment I don't have it.
 I only have my late father's notes.
 He did most of his research pre-intenet by going to places and looking at records.
 Worcester is particularly rich with directories, newspapers, etc because of American Antiquarian Society.
 He didn't keep much detail (if any) on his sources.
 When he was young, he also corresponded with his grandfather on genealogy so some of the data comes from those letters which he kept.
 I'm curious to your 1870 census reference.
 Does something I have imply it came from the 1870 census?
-Would it help find the ship or timeframe? – Duncan Nov 27 '12 at 12:39
+Would it help find the ship or timeframe?

 Castle Garden was America's first immigration station, operating from 1855 to 1890.
 Ellis Island operated from 1892 onwards.
 So, given the timeframe you're looking at, Castle Garden is the relevant station for immigrants arriving at New York.
 You should search at castlegarden.org, which: